rfrezino/RFindUnit/README.md

 # RFindUnit

-Find unit is a very simple tool and very used, but, as you know Delphi Find Unit doesn't work very well, In general it creshes or it's very slow.
+Find unit is a very simple tool and very used (Ctrl+Shift+A), but, as you know Delphi Find Unit doesn't work very well, In general it creshes or it's very slow.
 </br>I gave up of waiting for Delphi's team solve the problem and I decided to create this project to replace the Delphi's Find Unit default.
 Currently it have the basics expected features, and I'm working to organize, optmize and give it new functions.
 If you help, it'll be very good.